equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The combination of using both road header and drill and blast techniques was selected for the following reasons:

-x

-The combination of methods speeds up excavation compared to work being undertaken solely with the use of road headers
+* The combination of methods speeds up excavation compared to work being undertaken solely with the use of road headers

 background image